Kali Bein

 Kali Bein is a rivulet in Punjab, India that flows into the confluence of the rivers Beas and Satluj at Harike.
-Guru Nanak attained enlightenment after taking a bath in the Kali Bein, and despite its religious history in Sikhism, the rivulet is not considered holy by the Sikhs in Punjab, as no bodies of water are considered holy in Sikhism aside from the Sikh Sarovars(pools of water within gurdwaras) of Gurdwaras (Sikh Temples).
-In the wake of the Green Revolution, the Kali Bein became progressively polluted until it was cleaned and rejuvenated in a mass action led by Sant Balbir Singh Seechewal in the 2000s.
+Guru Nanak attained enlightenment after taking a bath in the Kali Bein, and despite its religious history in Sikhism, the rivulet is not considered holy by the Sikhs in Punjab, as no bodies of water are considered holy in Sikhism aside from the Sikh Sarovars (pools of water within gurdwaras) of Gurdwaras (Sikh Temples).
+In the wake of the Green Revolution and the rise of chemical pesticides, the Kali Bein became progressively polluted until it was cleaned and rejuvenated in a mass action led by Sant Balbir Singh Seechewal in the 2000s.

 Etymology

 Kali Bein literally means the Black Stream.
 It is called Kali ('black') due to the black colour reflected by the minerals in its waters.
 The Punjabi word 'bein' derives from the Sanskrit 'veni' meaning a stream or a water body.
 Beins are a feature of the plains and are marked by their zigzagging course.